 If you are at least 21 years old and a U.S. citizen, you may be able to obtain an immediate relative visa for a parent or spouse.
-An unmarried child over the age of 21 may be eligible for an immediate relative visa, as well.
+An unmarried child under the age of 21 may be eligible for an immediate relative visa, as well.

 As the sponsoring relative, the responsibility for filing a petition for a family immigration visa falls upon you.
 Therefore, it is important to determine which type of visa is appropriate.